Ailrun/Htaut/README.md

 ## Current Support ##

-- Basics defined.
+- Basics are defined.
-- Ability to prove things one by one with `exfalso`. (it's terrible)
+- You can add more type as instance of type class `Prop`
-- Extensionality to add more type as instance of type class `Prop`
+- If you want, you can prove new theorems one by one with `exfalso`. (but it will terrible since you must bother proving from the basic lemmas.)

 ## TODO ##